 However, the agreement does allow hotels to offer lower rates within service channels, like phone, email, and chat.
 That is why your reservation team should always offer rates with room for negotiation, so they can immediately close a deal.

 After all, travelers like to contact hotels to negotiate prices.
-This is one of the many questions travelers can only find answers if they contact hotels directly.
+This is one of the many questions travelers can only find answers to if they contact hotels directly.

 So hotels can practice lower rates on the websites through webchats.
-Inside these platforms, for instance, it’s even possible to use tools, like Asksuite hotel chatbot, to compare automatically the rate on the hotel website and the one announced on Booking.
+Inside these platforms, for instance, it’s even possible to use tools, like the Asksuite hotel chatbot, to compare automatically the rate on the hotel website and the one announced on Booking.

 If the rate on your website is lower than on OTAs, the traveler will get a message on the webchat with the percentage of how much they will save if they book directly with you.

 👉 Do you know that Asksuite won the Hotel TechAwards for the second time in a row as Best Website LiveChat and Chatbot?
 Learn more: [Best Hotel Chabot 2021]

 4. Special offers

 You should consider offering services and additional rewards to guests who have booked directly with your hotel.
 That is what Marriot and Hilton do, for example.
 Besides member discounts, they also offer additional gifts.